 Designed by famous French architect, Jacques Garcia, and home to the owner's collection of thorough-bred Arabian horses, which you can visit in their stables, the charm and luxe-factor is clear to be seen around every corner or down each symmetrical corridor you walk along.
 What's more subtle are the extra details that make this design hotel, a real 5-star, a rating that is a bit of a red herring in Marrakech (i.e. most 5 stars are average 4 stars at best).
 We loved the complimentary fruit by the pool, the optional turndown service and the smiles that every single staff member had for us, and not in a fixed-this-is-really-uncomfortable kind of way.

 When you look at the photos below you will understand why we didn't feel the need to leave the Selman during our stay.
 That's the problem with places like this offering endless luxury, delicious food and consistently good service, you just don't want to leave.
 As far as I'm concerned, that is completely fine.
-If you did want to explore Marrakech, however, I highly recommend you check out this guide to getting around Marrakech, because it's not an easy destination to explore at ease.
+If you did want to visit Marrakech, because there really are some real gems to discover, however, it's not an easy destination to explore at ease so I really recommend you check out this guide to getting around Marrakech.
 It's naturally busy, chaotic and noisy, but there are some real gems to discover.
 Personally, I prefer the climate and the restaurants Marrakech has to offer, over the sights to see and the atmosphere to soak up, but it is definitely worth a day exploring.

 Now here are the photos, and here's my heartfelt, 100% guarantee that if you're craving or deserving a luxury escape made up of calm, quiet, indulgence and the highest quality in comfort, design and service, the Selman is well worth your consideration.

 I'd love to know about more real 5 star hotels.
 Which luxury hotels have blown you away?
 I think this is a list I'd enjoy adding to...